A2osX/A2osX/.Docs/Shell Developers Guide.md

 #### \<switch\>

-A switch is a special type of argument to internal and external commands that changes the behavior of that command.
+A switch (not to be confused with the shell command *switch*, see below) is a special type of argument to internal and external commands that changes the behavior of that command.
 For instance, the standard **echo** command ends its output with a carriage return (ASCII 13), adding the **-n** switch to **echo** (i.e. **echo -n "hello"**) will cause **echo** to omit the *CR*.
 All switches begin with hyphen (-) and are immediately followed by a valid single character (in the case of **echo** **-n** is the only valid switch) and then a space (or carriage return if the end of the line).
 There should be no space between the hyphen (-) and the switch character, and if the switch itself requires an argument, then the switch must be followed by a space and then the argument for that switch (see the **read** command for an example).
 Please make sure you read the note at the start of this section regarding command line structure and the ordering of arguments, in particular with switches that themselves require arguments.

 #### \<value\>